$4.99 Shipping to Ohio see details

 Elastic is a simple notion that is used for so many different types of projects, and with so many different types of elastic available, the possibilities are endless.

-At Goldstar Tool we offer small rolls or large spools of braided, knitted, and non-roll elastic, in addition to elastic thread and cord.
+At Goldstar Tool, we offer small rolls or large spools of braided, knitted, and non-roll elastic, as well as elastic thread and cord.

 5/8" (16mm) Fold-Over Elastic 50 Yards Roll